 Perfectionism as a Mask for Not Feeling Good Enough

 Have you ever felt like no matter how much you accomplish, it’s still not enough?
 Like the bar keeps moving, and you’re the one raising it?
-That feeling, that constant drive to do better, be better, prove yourself, is often perfectionism in disguise.
-And while it might masquerade as ambition or “high standards,” perfectionism carries hidden costs that can quietly erode our mental and emotional well-being.
+That constant drive to do better, be better, prove yourself, is often perfectionism in disguise.
+This experience isn’t just about wanting to get things right.
+It’s about believing that only being right, flawless, or in control will make us acceptable, lovable, or safe.

-Perfectionism is a way to deny our vulnerability and hide limitations by striving to appear perfect.
+Perfectionism can feel like a badge of honor in a culture that applauds hustle, appearance, and success.
+However, behind the curtain of polished resumes, curated Instagram feeds, and high achievement often lies something much deeper: shame.
+It is a way to deny our vulnerability and hide limitations by striving to appear perfect.
 It is a defense mechanism rooted in the fear of being exposed as flawed or “not good enough” (Bradshaw, 2005).

 It often starts early.
 Maybe you learned that praise came when you performed, or that love was conditional.
 Maybe you grew up believing that your worth depends on constant achievement.
 Maybe you picked up on unspoken rules: Don’t make mistakes.
 Don’t show weakness.
 Don’t need too much.
 Over time, striving for perfection becomes a survival strategy.

 In adulthood, this can create a relentless need for external validation to cover perceptions of defectiveness (Ashley, 2024).
 This can turn us into human “doings” instead of human beings (Bradshaw, 2005).
-No matter how much we try, external accomplishments never quite fill the internal void or release the shame though.
+However no matter how much we try, external accomplishments never quite fill the internal void or release the shame.
+Unlike healthy striving (which feels energizing and purposeful), perfectionism is rigid.
+It says: “You must get this right.”
+It whispers: “If you fail, you’re a failure.”
+It’s exhausting.

 Here’s what perfectionism often costs us: